Unit: Toxins and Bacterial Pathogenesis - URA 2172 du CNRS

 Monoclonal antibodies against PA and LF, inhibiting PA binding to the receptor or inhibiting formation of PA/LF complex have been obtained.
 They neutralize lethal toxin action in vitro, and protect mice against experimental infection with the toxin producing Sterne strain.

 A non-living anthrax vaccine composed of protective antigen and inactivated spores has been devised for human use.
 The mechanisms of protective immunity induced by this vaccinal composition are currently studied.
-A cutaneous model of infection has been developed in mice to characterize the infection locally, at the site of inoculation and to elucidate the mechanisms leading to the dissemination to draining lymph node and to invasion of the host.
-Comparison of these events between naive host and immunized host should highlight hypotheses on the mechanisms controlling infection.
-Additionnally, in collaboration with the CRSSA, infection models have been worked out to study the efficacy of the vaccine after aerosolized infection.
+Additionally, the initial innate immune response to inactivated spores, which aids in the development of adaptive immunity, is investigated.
+A cutaneous model of infection used in conjunction with bioluminescent bacteria has been developed in mice.
+This model allows the characterization of the infection locally, at the site of inoculation, and the elucidation of the mechanisms leading to bacterial dissemination to deeper tissues in a living mouse using an ultrasensitive digital camera.
+Comparison of these events between naive hosts and immunized hosts should highlight hypotheses on the mechanisms controlling infection.
+Furthermore, in collaboration with the CRSSA, infection models have been worked out to study the efficacy of the vaccine after aerosolized infection.
 This is part of projects devoted to bioterrorism counter measures.

 Beside the analysis of the adaptative response to vaccination, the mechanisms of innate immunity which are possibly involved in the early control of germination and bacterial dissemination are investigated.
 We have shown in vitro that group IIA phospholipase A2, a component secreted by neutrophils and alveolar macrophages, is highly bactericidal against B. anthracis; its in vivo effect on the infection is now studied.
 We analyse the interactions in vitro and in vivo between the spores and the dendritic cells (joint project IP/CRSSA).
 The use of strains mutated in the virulence factors will help to characterise the relative contribution of each toxin on cytokine and chemokine secretion profile, and on the intracellular signalisation pathways.